berkanlafci/berkanlafci/README.md

+🔭 I’m currently working on multiview photometric stereo (MVPS) and 3D reconstruction.

-🔭 I am a postdoctoral researcher working on multiview photometric stereo (MVPS) under the supervision of Prof. Björn Menze at University of Zurich (UZH) and ETH AI Center.
+🔭 I am a postdoctoral researcher at University of Zurich (UZH) and ETH AI Center under the supervision of Prof. Björn Menze.

 🎓 I completed my PhD about ultrasound and optoacoustic image reconstruction in January 2023 at ETH Zurich.